Leicester, Massachusetts: History

 First (Congregational) Church was organized in 1718 and a Baptist church in Greenville was organized in 1737.

-By 1744, the western part of the town, which had been a district distinct from the eastern half from the beginning, was established as the western parish.
-That part of Leicester was then incorporated as the separate district of Spencer in 1753.
+By 1744, the western part of the town, which had been a district, distinct from the eastern half from the beginning, was established as the western parish.
+That part of Leicester was then incorporated as the separate town of Spencer in 1753.
 In 1765, the northernmost part of Leicester was taken to form half of the newly incorporated district of Paxton.
 These districts had most of the powers of a town except that they shared a representative in the General Court with Leicester until the outbreak of the Revolutionary War in 1775.
-Three years after that, the southeastern part of town was taken to form a quarter of the newly incorporated town of Ward, later renamed Auburn.
+Three years after that, the southeastern part of town was taken to form the northwestern quarter of the newly incorporated town of Ward, later renamed Auburn.

 Although no significant battles of the American Revolution were fought in the area, Leicester citizens played a large role in the conflict's start.
-At a Committee of Safety meeting in 1774, Leicester's Colonel William Henshaw declared that "we must have companies of men ready to march upon a minute's notice"—coining the term "minutemen", a nickname for the militia members who fought in the revolution's first battles.
+At a Committee of Safety meeting in 1774, Leicester's Colonel William Henshaw declared that "we must have companies of men ready to march upon a minute's notice"—coining the term "minutemen", a nickname for the rapid-response militia members who fought in the revolution's first battles.
 Henshaw would later become an adjutant general to Artemas Ward, who was second in command to George Washington in the Continental Army.

 Before the British troops marched to Lexington and Concord, looking for the ammunition and equipment held by the Americans, that ammunition and equipment was moved further West to four locations in the town of Leicester, including the house Dr. Green built at 2 Charlton Street.
 This information can be found in books held on reserve in the Leicester Public Library.
 When they heard that the British had attacked, Leicester's own Minutemen gathered on Leicester Common.
 They marched quickly to join with other Minutemen on April 19, 1775, to fight at the first conflict between Massachusetts residents and British troops, the Battles of Lexington and Concord.
 A few months later on June 17, 1775, a freed slave and Leicester resident named Peter Salem fought at the Battle of Bunker Hill, where he killed British Major John Pitcairn.
 Both men are memorialized in Leicester street names (Peter Salem Road, Pitcairn Avenue), as is Colonel Henshaw (Henshaw Street).